ICT381/ict381-lab-notes/LAB_5B.md

 4. Open the **inventory** file and insert the delivery machine EC2 IP address on line 2.

-   -  Open the application.yaml file
+   -  Open the inventory file
       ```bash
       nano inventory
       ```